 Transformative Healthcare developed proprietary software and services in response to the COVID pandemic and has securely processed millions of COVID tests and vaccinations through our platform.
-Our diagnostic testing and vaccine administration platform (www.app.transformativehealthsite.com) manages every aspect of the testing or vaccination process including event scheduling, staffing, booking appointments, in-field test or vaccine administration, lab order generation & transmittal, receipt & communication of test results and reporting of testing or vaccination data as required by federal, state or local governmental authorities.
-Our Crowd-Safe platform (www.app.crowd-safe.us) enables participants to link their identity to certain health characteristics to automate compliance with their organization’s vaccination and testing requirements.
+Our diagnostic testing, vaccine administration and mobile health services platform (www.app.transformativehealthsite.com) manages every aspect of the testing, vaccination and other mobile health services including event scheduling, staffing, booking appointments, in-field test, vaccine or procedure administration, lab order generation & transmittal, receipt & communication of test results and reporting of testing or vaccination data as required by federal, state or local governmental authorities.
+Our Crowd-Safe platform (www.app.crowd-safe.us) enables participants to link their identity to certain health characteristics to automate compliance with their organization’s vaccination and testing requirements as well as to submit and validate professional licenses and credentials.
 Given the nature of the information we collect, any software that collects or reports private health information is provisioned on secure HIPAA compliant servers provided by Amazon Web Services under a Business Associates Agreement and access to that data is tightly controlled.
 This policy also covers data collected on our websites at www.transformativehc.com and www.crowd-safe.us.

 Effective Date: December 15, 2021